-- Background: Provide a brief statement of the ideas and reasoning behind the proposed work. - Concept: State the concept to be explored and possible outcomes. - Objectives: State concisely the objectives of the study and a plan for how the project will be executed. - Innovation: Briefly state how the proposed research is innovative. - Relevance: Provide a brief statement explaining the potential relevance of the proposed work to the program's goals. - 2.
+- Background: Provide a brief statement of the ideas and reasoning behind the proposed work. - Objective/Hypothesis: State the objective/hypothesis to be tested.
+Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State concisely the specific aims of the study. - Study Design: Briefly describe the study design. - Relevance: Provide a brief statement explaining the relevance of the proposed work to the Program's goals, for example, how the study will cure, prevent, or improve the detection or treatment of the disease. - 2.
 Public Abstract: Sample public abstracts can be found at https://cdmrp.org/samples.cfm.
 The public abstract is intended to communicate the purpose of, and rationale for, the study to non-scientific audiences.
 The public abstract is an important component of the proposal review process because consumer advocates, who are part of the review and funding decision process, use this abstract as a part of their review.
 It must be composed in a way to make the scientific objectives and rationale for the proposal understandable to non-scientifically trained readers.
-The public abstract should not be a duplicate of the technical abstract, but should describe the goals and objectives of the research project, and its relevance to the program.
+The public abstract should not be a duplicate of the technical abstract, but should describe the goals and objectives of the research project, and its relevance to the Program.